 where we go from here:

-but it will also be nice to have showers and meals and a bed whenever we want.
+but it will also be nice to have showers, and meals, and a bed whenever we want. that will be nice.

 my son needed a little break from the winter doldrums back in grey-skies-will spring-never-arrive-cleveland, so we sent him a ticket to fly into las vegas and planned a few days of camping and a visit to death valley national park.